 The crime rate has decreased over the past decade in Kentucky, going from 8,159 crimes in 2006 to 8,109 by 13% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A peace officer in Kentucky can arrest someone per an arrest warrant.
+A peace officer in this state can arrest someone per an arrest warrant.
 They can also arrest someone without a warrant if a felony or misdemeanor is committed in their presence.
 They can arrest someone if they have probable cause that they are physically a danger to someone in their household or a sex offender.
 An officer can also arrest someone without a warrant in a hospital if they have violated various laws.
-Law officers in Kentucky can even arrest someone they suspect of violating parole or probation.
+Law officers here can even arrest someone they suspect of violating parole or probation.

-In the state of Kentucky, only peace officers have the authority to arrest you.
+In this state, only peace officers have the authority to arrest you.
 Along with them, private citizens can arrest a person if a felony has been committed and they have probable cause to suspect that someone did it.
 Also, if they witness a felony being committed, they can take the person into custody and turn them over to the police.
-Peace officers consist of Kentucky Horse Park officers, state police, local police officers, park rangers, and full-time university security officers, sheriff and deputy sheriff along with a full-time person working at the Division of Law Enforcement within the Department of Fish and Wildlife Resources.
+Peace officers consist of KY Horse Park officers, state police, local police officers, park rangers, and full-time university security officers, sheriff and deputy sheriff along with a full-time person working at the Division of Law Enforcement within the Department of Fish and Wildlife Resources.

-Except for cases where there is only one misdemeanor, which must be expunged automatically, felonies and misdemeanors will stay on someone’s record forever unless they apply to have them expunged.
-First, they must comply with the expungement requirements according to Kentucky law.
+Except for cases where there is only one misdemeanor, which must be expunged automatically, felonies and misdemeanors will stay on someone’s criminal record forever unless they apply to have them expunged.
+First, they must comply with the expungement requirements according to KY law.

 Yes.
 If someone has more than one misdemeanor, they must wait five years and then can petition the court to have them removed.
 It costs $100 each time someone applies.
 Before applying though, they cannot have any pending charges or active convictions.
 Only Class D felonies are eligible for expungement.
 Everyone must also wait for the five-year waiting period and be free of any further convictions.
 It costs $500 to apply for a felony expungement.